insight-creative/foxstructures.com/content/faqs.md

         You can view our recent projects and see our work for yourself by visiting our [Portfolio](/portfolio/) page.
 Here, you’ll find detailed project images, specs and features, as well as testimonials from our clients.
     - question: How do you handle unexpected issues and changes to the scope of work during a project?
       answer: >-
         We understand that things can change quickly during a construction project, and our team is well-adept at pivoting to meet your needs and expectations.
+Our in-house architects and engineers give us the ability to make changes seamlessly.
 We are also well prepared to handle obstacles like obtaining low-stock materials, working around harsh weather conditions and more.

         Because of our constant open lines of communication throughout your build, you will always be informed of any project setbacks, and our team will work diligently to ensure your project is completed on time, regardless of unforeseen challenges.